Culturally, we live in a performance based society.

 - Patti cradles the infants every Sunday morning in the nursery.

 To answer the question at the beginning: Why do we serve and what is our motive?
-We serve the Kingdom with our entrusted gifts to further the Gospel message of Jesus Christ and bring glory to our Lord.
+We serve the Kingdom with our entrusted gifts to further the Gospel message of Jesus Christ, to edify the body of Christ and bring glory to our Lord.
 We serve the Kingdom to be a good and faithful servant.

 Thirteen words make all the difference.
 Thirteen words will reveal where we stand with the Lord.
 Thirteen words declare how we invest what is entrusted to us.
 Will we finish well?
 Will we serve selfish or selflessly?
 Will we dig up buried gifts?